 One important caveat is that being contrarian doesn’t mean being offensive.
 Instead, it’s about letting your unique perspective shine through.

-5. Offer freebies
+5. Offer freebies (but make them useful)

 Who doesn’t like freebies?